allegro/axion-release-plugin/docs/configuration/ci_servers.md

         with:
           fetch-depth: 0

-When you have a lot of tags/commit you can speed up your build - plugin successfully works using local git shallow repository but you must run `git fetch --tags --unshallow` before running `./gradlew release` - that will ensure the plugin has all the info it needs to run.
+When you have a lot of tags/commit you can speed up your build - plugin successfully works using local git shallow repository, but you must run `git fetch --tags --unshallow` before running `./gradlew release` - that will ensure the plugin has all the info it needs to run.

     steps:
         - uses: actions/checkout@v2